Aeroponic Farming – Process, Types, Advantages – Full Details

 • Because of the higher nutrient absorption rate, relatively fewer nutrients and water are consumed on average compared to conventional plants.

 • Aeroponic systems offer greater mobility.
-You can simply transfer plants or even entire nurseries around because all you have to do is move the plant from one collar to the next.
+You can transfer plants easily.
+You can even move entire nurseries.
+All you have to do is move the plant from one collar to the next.

 • Only a small amount of room is necessary.
 This system does not require a lot of areas to set up.
 Plants are stacked on top of one another.
 You can make the most of limited space with this type of modular system.